LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 ### REST service

-REST service will be useful for Web applications that usually use REST paradigm against RPC for communications.
+REST service will be useful for web applications that usually use REST paradigm against RPC for communications.

 ![Rest Service](../assets/proposals/nnnn-low-level-non-rpc-services/rest_serfcei.png)

-MOBILE_API will be partially converted to REST API:
+MOBILE_API will be partially converted to REST API.

 ### SDL resources in REST API: